-And I don’t have to look very far for that: my husband isn’t a liver fan at all.
-It’s not that he will avoid it or refuse to eat it by all means.
-But he will for example never order it at a restaurant.
+And I don’t have to look very far for that: my husband is not a liver fan at all.
+It is not that he will avoid it or refuse to eat it by all means.
+But he will for example never order it in a restaurant.

-But whenever I cook liver for myself at home, he will always try a bit of it though.
-But polish off an entire liver dinner on his own, well that’s a step too far for him.
+However whenever I cook liver for myself at home, he will always try a little bite of it though.
+But polish off an entire liver dinner on his own, well that is one step too far for him.

 He does love pork liver pate and stuff to spread on his sandwiches.
-Or goose liver!
-That’s not a problem at all, on the contrary even.
+Or foie gras goose liver!
+That is not a problem at all, on the contrary even.

 Not quite sure why!

 Simple Chicken Liver Stew Recipe

 Back to my balsamic chicken liver stew with port wine here.